MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-existing-report.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-If you’ve created a custom report outside of , you can easily add it to
+If you’ve created a custom report outside of the system, you can easily add it to PowerApps.

 1. In the site map, choose Reports.